IN LOVING MEMORY OF

 October 10, 1948 – April 7, 2026

-A proud graduate with honors from McKinley Senior High School, Helen’s thirst for knowledge carried her forward to attend LSU, where she embraced the growth and learning that would shape her journey.
+A proud graduate with honors from McKinley Senior High School, Helen’s thirst for knowledge carried her forward to attending LSU, where she embraced the growth and learning that would shape her journey.
 Her career was dedicated to service as she retired from the United States Postal Service, where her calm demeanor and gentle nature made an indelible mark on many lives.

 Helen leaves behind a legacy woven with grace, faith, and artistry.
 She was a woman who taught by example, showing that true strength lies in quiet resilience and genuine care for others.
 Though her physical presence is no longer with us, the warmth of her love and the beauty of her spirit will live on in the hearts of all who knew her.

-Visits: 14
+Visits: 368

 This site is protected by reCAPTCHA and the